-The internet of full of many things, and we are so pleased to have a platform such as the world wide web to reach out to young girls across the globe and help inspire and empower them.
-And even better than that, is that we are not the only ones.
+The internet is full of many things, and we are pleased to have a platform such as the world wide web to reach out to young girls across the globe and help inspire and empower them.
+And even better than that, is that we are not the only ones!

 There are hundreds of websites out there with the same goal and mission as us here at SheHeroes.
-And while we want you to hang out here all you want, we also want to make sure your not missing some good stuff from some of the sites we love to visit.
+And while we want you to hang out here all you want, we also want to make sure you’re not missing some good stuff from some of the sites we love to visit ourselves.

 Check out theses sites, subscribe to their blogs, like them on Facebook and follow them on twitter to fully enjoy all the inspiring goodness they have to offer!